Skip to main content

 Regulatory and Clinical Considerations

 The landscape of growth hormone therapies is subject to rigorous regulatory oversight.
-Recombinant is a tightly controlled substance, approved for specific medical indications by regulatory bodies worldwide.
+Recombinant human growth hormone is a tightly controlled substance, approved for specific medical indications by regulatory bodies worldwide.
 Its use outside these indications, particularly for anti-aging or performance enhancement without a diagnosed deficiency, is generally not sanctioned and carries legal and health risks.

 Growth hormone-releasing peptides, while often available through compounding pharmacies or research chemical suppliers, occupy a more complex regulatory space.
 Their use for “anti-aging” or “wellness” purposes often falls outside the scope of traditional pharmaceutical approvals.
 This necessitates careful consideration of source quality, purity, and the expertise of the prescribing clinician.